veracode/Veracode-Community-Projects/README.md

 - [Ansible](https://github.com/telusdigital/ansible-veracode-scanner) ([Telus Digital](https://github.com/telusdigital)) - allows uploading and scanning with Veracode from Ansible, with an option to send results to a Slack channel

-- [Dynamic Scan and Wait for Result](https://github.com/christyson/dynamic-scan-and-wait-for-result) ([Christyson](https://github.com/christyson/)) - Extends the Java API Wrapper to provide "break the build" style scanning.
-Includes instructions on how to integrate this workflow into Jenkins.

 - [Flowdock](https://github.com/brian1917/vcodeFlowdockNotifier) ([Brian1917](https://github.com/brian1917/)) - Utility designed to be run in a build process after a Veracode scan to notify a Flowdock flow that the scan completed.
 Optional to include policy compliance info in notification.

 - [PowerShell](https://github.com/unregistered436/veracode-integrations/tree/master/powershell) ([Unregistered436](https://github.com/unregistered436)) - PowerShell script for pushing binaries to Veracode using Java API.